edsu/idloc/README.md

 You may be wondering what concept schemes are available.
 To see a list of them:

 ```
-$ locid concept-schemes
+$ idloc concept-schemes
 ```

 ## Use as a Library

-The locid Python library can be used in your Python programs.
+The idloc Python library can be used in your Python programs.

 ### Get